-HPST2108 History of Medicine Staff Contact: Susan Hardy CP15 S1 HPW3 Prerequisite: As for HPST2106 Note/s: Excluded 62.043, 62.109, 26.568.
+HPST2108 Introduction to the History of Medicine Staff Contact: Randall Albury CP15 S1 HPW3 Prerequisite: As for HPST2106 Note/s: Excluded GENS5522, GENT0902, HPST2128.
 Development of theory and practice in Western medicine from Hippocratic times to the 20th century.
 'Bedside' medicine from antiquity to the French Revolution; 'Hospital' medicine in the early 19th century; 'Laboratory' medicine in the late 19th century; 'Technological' medicine in the 20th century, with particular emphasis on the social role of modern medicine.
-HPST2109 Computers, Brains, and Minds: Foundations of Cognitive Science Staff Contact: Peter Slezak CP15 S2 HPW3 Prerequisite: As for HPST2106 Note/s: Excluded 62.554.
+HPST2109 Computers, Brains, and Minds: Foundations of Cognitive Science Staff Contact: Peter Slezak CP15 S2 HPW3 Prerequisite: As for HPST2106 Note/s: Excluded GENS5525.
 Introduction to contemporary discussions of the mind, thought, intelligence, and consciousness.
 Stress on the recent revolutionary developments in the computer simulation of thought or 'artificial intelligence' and linguistics.
 Can computers think?
 Is the brain a machine?
 Exploration of theories, methods, and philosophical issues.
 Assessment: Essay, class tests, tutorials.

 HPST2116

 History of the Philosophy and Methodology of Science

 Staff Contact: Tony Corones CP15 S2 HPW3

 Prerequisite: As for HPST2106

-Note/s: Excluded 62.543, 62.551, 62.561, 62.215U, 62.216U.
-Not recommended for students without some background in philosophy or HPST.
+Note/s: Not recommended for students without some background in philosophy or HPST.
+Not offered in 1997.

 A survey of the history of ideas about the nature and method of science, considering such issues as Aristotelianism, rationalism and empiricism, Kantianism, positivism, pragmatism, conventionalism, falsificationism, realism, and instrumentalism.

 Assessment: Essays, tutorials.

-HPST2117 Production, Power, and People: The Social History of Technology in the 18th and 19th Centuries Staff Contact: Nessy Allen CP15 S2 HPW3 Prerequisite: As for HPST2106 Note/s: Excluded 26.564, 26.251, 62.022, Not offered in 1996 The history of technology in its social and cultural context, with special emphasis on the Industrial Revolution.
+HPST2117 Production, Power, and People: The Social History of Technology in the 18th and 19th Centuries Staff Contact: Nessy Allen CP15 S2 HPW3 Prerequisite: As for HPST2106 Note/s: Excluded GENT0908.
+The history of technology in its social and cultural context, with special emphasis on the Industrial Revolution.
 Technology and its effects on human beings; the professionalisation of engineering; the spread of industrialisation and the Second Industrial Revolution.
 Emphasis on the social and economic effects of the interactions of technology and society.
 Assessment: Essay, tutorials, two tests.

-HPST2118 Body, Mind, and Soul: The History and Philosophy of Psychology Staff Contact: Peter Slezak CP15 S1 HPW3 Prerequisite: As for HPST2106 Note/s: Excluded 62.106.
+HPST2118 Body, Mind, and Soul: The History and Philosophy of Psychology Staff Contact: Peter Slezak CP15 S1 HPW3 Prereauisite: As for HPST2106.
+Note/s: Excluded 62.106.
+Not offered in 1997.

 The development of ideas concerning the nature of mind and its relation to the body.
 Topics include the immortality of the soul; division of mind and body; the dispute over innate ideas; behaviourism; psychoanalysis; experimental psychology and the 'cognitive revolution'; minds as machines and the question of whether computers can think.
 Assessment: Essay, tutorial assessment, tests.
-HPST2119 Philosophy of the Social Sciences: Issues and Topics Staff Contact: Peter Slezak CP15 S1 HPW3 Prerequisite: As for HPST2106 Note/s: Not offered in 1996.
+HPST2119 Philosophy of the Social Sciences: Issues and Topics Staff Contact: Peter Slezak CP15 S1 HPW3 Prerequisite: As for HPST2106 Note/s: Not offered in 1997.
 Can human behaviour be understood and explained scientifically?
 Are social behaviour and meaningful action to be explained by causal laws, as in the natural sciences, or are there special methods which are uniquely appropriate to human behaviour?
 Examines the long-standing controversy about the radically contrasting ways to understand human beings and their social existence.
 The course examines this debate through considering laws, explanations, causes, and theories in the natural sciences, in contrast with the empathic or intuitive understanding of the meaningfulness of human actions.
 Assessment: Essay, class tests, tutorials.